numaneto/AzNetwork-Labs/README.md

 https://github.com/adstuart

-DISCLAIMER : Expect to see some similar content or scripts from these pages above - I will give the merits to the author always.

-## The Plan:
+## What's the Plan?

-The main idea will be to have in all scenarios :
+### The main idea will be to have in all scenarios:

-• The GOAL -  What i trying to solve or discorevey or test indeed ?
+    • A goal - What i trying to solve or discorevey or test?
     • Diagram or architecture.

-• Script to make the magic happen or part of the magic.
+    • Script to make the magic happen.
     • My findings or learnings in that case.

 # The Labs